rubyconfig/config/README.md

 ### Validation

-You can optionally define a schema to validate presence (and type) of specific config values:
+With Ruby 2.1 or newer, you can optionally define a schema to validate presence (and type) of specific config values:

 ```ruby
 Config.setup do |config|